 This contrasts with adaptive speech perception in adult, which requires remapping (through distributional learning, changes in decision-making, or other mechanism) the unfamiliar input to familiar categories.
 As we discuss in the Methods section, this adaptation might involve both supervised and unsupervised learning—given that the context often, but not always, effectively labels categories in everyday speech perception.

-Perhaps most directly relevant to the reviewer’s comment is Kleinschmidt et al (2015).
-They directly compared fully unlabelled exposure to semi-labeled exposure (like ours) using a VOT shift paradigm.
-They do not find any difference between the two conditions (at least for the much longer exposure they use, compared to ours).
+While we acknowledge the concern that supervised and unsupervised learning mechanisms may have distinct properties, empirical evidence does not consistently show that the presence of labels fundamentally alters learning in the domain of speech perception (e.g. Goudbeek, 2008; Kleinschmidt et al., 2015; Chladkova et al., 2017).

 One of the things I didn't like about the introduction is that all perceptual adaptation paradigms are kind of treated the same: lexically guided retuning is the same as distributional learning.
 But they're not.
 I mean maybe if you're a fully committed Bayesian, they're all just means to get to the underlying statistics.
 But that's a strong assumption.
 And then when we get to this new semi-supervised paradigm here, the importance of the differences among learning paradigms really moves to the forefront.
 I think the manuscript would be much stronger if a) the introduction actually discussed the different paradigms; and b) this particular hybrid was foreshadowed earlier than in the methods.

 We agree with the reviewer that it cannot be taken for granted that all paradigms tap into the same mechanisms.
-That is why discuss those paradigms separately in the general discussion (as we now anticipate in the introduction).
+That is why we discuss those paradigms separately in the general discussion (as we now anticipate in the introduction).
 The reviewer is also correct that considerations about the pros and cons of different paradigms informed our own choices.

 We do, however, not think that a discussion of the paradigms would be advisable so early in the paper.
 Such a revision would perhaps speak to some experts in speech perception—in particular, experimenters who hold strong intuitions that these paradigms tap into fundamentally different mechanisms.
 But it would risk getting lost in detail, while missing the bigger knowledge gap that is holding our field back, and that we seek to address—the need for stronger tests of the existing models.
 (Several recent Cognition papers focus their discussion entirely on a single paradigm, ignoring the wealth of existing research from other paradigms that would speak to the phenomenon under study.
 We hope to err on the other side, and we think that our general discussion clearly distinguishes between paradigms while not limiting itself to just one paradigm).